uzairmahmed/Capstone-MJ02/documentation/Network Configuration.md

 ## Logging Setup
 1. Open an SSH terminal (`root@192.168.1.1`, password is `mj02`)
-2. Install dependencies with `opkg install git-http python3-pip htop`
+2. Install dependencies with `opkg install git-http python3-pip htop python3-psutil`
-3. Install paho with `pip install -r paho-mqtt`
+3. Install paho with `pip install -r paho-mqtt psutil`
 4. Git clone https://github.com/uzairmahmed/Capstone-MJ02
 5. Using crontab, schedule the mqtt file to be run every minute.
    1. To do this, enable crontab service with `/etc/init.d/cron enable`